cyh05040/Interactive-Lab-Hub/Final Project/README.md

 Igg - anguslin

 ## Objective

 The goal of this final project is for you to have a fully functioning and well-designed interactive device of your own design.

+The Objective for this

 ## Description
 Your project is to design and build an interactive device to suit a specific application of your choosing.